Runsolar/motodriver/README.md

 ## Motors rotation
 The **MotoDriver** class can drive each motor individually or drive them as a group.
 If you want drive each motor separately (without regard to group specifics) then you can use the following methods of this class: **Clockwise_Rotation** (sets the rotor to rotate by clockwise direction) or **Counterclockwise_Rotation** (sets the rotor to rotate by counterclockwise direction).
 Both methods are called with two identical parameters.
 The first parameter is the PWM duty cycle.
-The second parameter is the unique identifier of the motor.
-The one you specify when you creating the motors collection object.
+The second parameter is the unique identifier of the motor - that one you specify when you creating the motors collection object.

 ```
 For ex.